arduino/ArduinoCore-samd/README.md

 #### Windows

+Prior to core version 1.6.6-mt1, sketches compiled with both CDC and HID USB code by default, thus requiring a CDC driver for the bootloader and a CDC-HID driver for sketches.
+Now that PluggableUSB is supported, sketches compile with only CDC code by default.
+Thus, only one driver is needed.
+Since HID and MIDI are currently supported (and MSD potentially in the future), driver installation will be required for each different combination of USB devices.
 There are currently four USB composite device combinations that include CDC as well as a CDC only device.
-Drivers are required for each of these five devices.
-The CDC only driver is required by the bootloader.
-The drivers are signed and support both 32 and 64 bit versions of Windows XP (SP3), Vista, 7, 8, and 10.
+Each supported combination has a unique USB VID:PID pair, and these are listed in the .inf file.
+Once the first device is installed (the CDC only device), future installations *might* be automatic, otherwise, you may direct the installer to the same .inf file.
+The drivers are signed and support both 32 and 64 bit versions of Windows XP(SP3), Vista, 7, 8, and 10.

 1. If you do not already have the SAM-BA bootloader installed, see below.
 2. Download https://www.mattairtech.com/software/MattairTech_CDC_Driver_Signed.zip and unzip into any folder.